-This unit is designed to operate with most welding rods.
-However, this unit is not designed for use with E6010.
-This unit should operate with E6011, however, which is considered to be a similar rod in characteristics.
-When welding with E6011, some brands may weld differently than others.
+This unit is designed to operate with most welding rods including E6010.
+However, this unit may not operate well with all types of E6010 welding rods in large, open roots.
+This unit should operate well with E6011 as well on the E6010 setting, and is considered to be a similar rod in characteristics.
+When welding with E6010 and E6011, some brands may weld differently than others.
 Always select a good quality brand for best arc stability.
-If instability is observed with E6011, switch brands.
-This unit operates best with a short arc, so either drag the rod, or hold a very short arc length so that arc outages with E6011 are not experienced.
+If instability is observed, switch brands or change the rod suffix designation.
+This unit operates best with a short arc, so either drag the rod, or hold a very short arc length so that arc outages are not experienced.
 A dragging motion, or a slight weave is recommended, but increasing the arc length may result in arc outages.
-Rods like
+Rods like E7018, and E7014,308, 309L, 316 and hard surfacing rods are excellent choices for use with this machine.